quky/Privacy-Policy/README.md

 We do not collect or store personal user data on our servers.

+The App is designed to function primarily without requiring users to provide personal information.

 However, the following limited data may be processed:

-**User Communications**
+**a) User Communications**
-If you contact us via email, we may retain your message and email address in order to:
+If you contact us (for example, via email), we may collect:

+* Your email address
-* Respond to your inquiries
+* The content of your message
-* Provide support
-* Improve our services

-**Non-Personal Data**
+This information is used only to respond to your inquiry and provide support.

+---

+**b) Non-Personal and Technical Data**

-We may collect non-personal information that does not directly identify you, such as:
+We may process non-personal information that does not directly identify you, such as:

-* Device model
+* Device model and manufacturer
 * Operating system version
+* App version
-* Country code
+* Country or region (approximate, not precise location)
-* App performance data
+* App performance and crash data

-This information is used strictly for debugging, improving app performance, and ensuring compatibility.
+This data is used strictly for:

+* Debugging
+* Improving performance and stability
+* Ensuring compatibility across devices

 ---

 ### 2. Permissions Used by the App

-The app may request the following permissions:
+The App may request the following permissions:

-* **Internet Access** – Used to verify purchases and enable app functionality
+* **Internet Access**
+  Used to verify purchases and enable core app functionality.

+* **Network State Access**
-* **Network State** – Used to check connectivity status
+  Used to detect connectivity status.

-* **Storage Access** – Used to save and load app settings locally on your device
+* **Storage Access**
+  Used to store and retrieve app settings locally on your device.

-* **Account access (used only for verifying purchases through Google Play services)
+* **Account Access (Google Play Services)**

-We do not use these permissions to collect personal user data.
+  Used only to verify in-app purchases.
+We do not access or store your account details.

+* **Bluetooth / Local Network (if applicable)**
+  Used only to communicate with compatible local devices (such as fitness equipment, microcontrollers, or smart home devices) on your network.
+  No data from these connections is collected, stored remotely, or shared.

 ---

-### 3. Data Retention:
+### 3. How We Use Information

-We retain data only for as long as necessary to fulfill the purposes described in this Privacy Policy.

-* User communications (such as emails) are retained only as long as necessary to respond to inquiries and provide support, and may be kept for a reasonable period for reference.
-* Non-personal diagnostic and debug data is retained temporarily and may be automatically deleted or anonymized after a limited period.
-* Any data stored locally on the device remains only until the user clears the app data or uninstalls the application.

-We do not store personal data on external servers.
-Users may request deletion of their data by contacting us, and we will comply unless retention is required for legal purposes.
+We use information solely to:

+* Operate and maintain the App
+* Improve functionality and user experience
+* Respond to support requests
+* Verify purchases

+We do **not** use data for advertising, profiling, or tracking users.

 ---

 ### 4. Data Sharing

-We do not sell, trade, or rent your personal data.
+We do not sell, trade, or rent user data.

-We do not share personal data with third parties except when required by law.
+We do not share personal data with third parties, except:

+* When required by law
+* When necessary to provide essential services (e.g., Google Play Billing)

 ---

 ### 5. Third-Party Services

+The App may rely on trusted third-party services such as:

+* Google Play Billing (for purchases)

-If the app uses third-party services (such as Google Play Billing), those services may collect and process data according to their own privacy policies.
+These services may collect and process data according to their own privacy policies.
+We do not control their data practices.

 ---

-### 6. Security
+### 6. Data Retention

-We take reasonable measures to protect your information.
-However, no method of transmission over the Internet or electronic storage is 100% secure.
+We retain data only for as long as necessary to fulfill the purposes described in this Privacy Policy:

+* **User communications (emails):**
+  Retained only as long as needed to resolve your request and typically deleted within **30–90 days** after resolution, unless required for ongoing support or legal obligations.

+* **Non-personal diagnostic data:**
+  Retained temporarily and automatically deleted or anonymized within a limited period (typically up to **12 months**).

+* **Local app data:**
+  Stored only on your device and retained until you clear the app data or uninstall the App.

+We do not store personal data on external servers.

+Users may request deletion of their data at any time by contacting us.

 ---

+### 7. Data Security

+We implement reasonable technical and organizational measures to protect data.
+However, no system can be guaranteed 100% secure.

+---

+### 8. Children's Privacy

+The App is not directed to children under the age of 13.
+We do not knowingly collect personal data from children.

+---

-### 7. Changes to This Privacy Policy
+### 9. Changes to This Privacy Policy

 We may update this Privacy Policy from time to time.
-Changes will be reflected on this page.
-Continued use of the app indicates acceptance of any updates.
+Updates will be posted on this page with a revised effective date.

+Continued use of the App after changes constitutes acceptance of the updated policy.

 ---

-### 8. Your Consent
+### 10. Your Consent

 By using the App, you agree to this Privacy Policy.

 ---

-### 9. Contact Us
+### 11. Contact Us

-If you have any questions about this Privacy Policy, please contact us:
+If you have any questions or requests regarding this Privacy Policy, you may contact us:

 Quky
 18319 Kings Lynn
 Houston, TX 77058
 USA

+Email: (add your support email here)